San Luis Obispo Coastal Wine Region Boasts 14 Sparkling Wine Producers

 Laetitia Vineyards & Winery is the only winery in the SLO Coast Wine Region that always offers a bubbly flight, as well as a Sparkling Only Wine Club.

-Saucelito Canyon is releasing a Sparkling Blanc de Blancs from Chardonnay in the spring, only for club members.
+Saucelito Canyon has released a Sparkling Blanc de Blancs from Chardonnay, only for club members.